PaoloCuscela/Cards/README.md

 ![Cards](https://raw.githubusercontent.com/PaoloCuscela/Cards/master/Images/Logo.png)

-Cards brings to XCode the card views you can see in the new iOS XI Appstore.
+Cards brings to Xcode the card views you can see in the new iOS XI Appstore.

 ## Getting Started